Soulwax label DEEWEE announces new compilation featuring Charlotte Adigéry

 Previewing the forthcoming ‘Foundations’ is the aforementioned song from Belgian-Caribbean artist Adigéry, whose latest EP ‘Zandoli’ (2019) was produced by Soulwax and released via DEEWEE.

-Dealing with “isolation and connection”, ‘Bear With Me…’ was written during the coronavirus-enforced lockdown by Adigéry along with her partner Bolis Pupul.
+Dealing with “isolation and connection”, ‘Bear With Me…’ was written during the coronavirus-enforced lockdown by Adigéry alongside her partner Bolis Pupul.

 “Bolis and I are storytellers, writing observational tales about the strange world we all inhabit,” Adigéry explained, “this song is about being confined thus confronted to the way we live.
 The cruel irony of having the privilege of standing still, questioning and observing my life in all safety while others are fighting for theirs.